Zayed International Airport: Terminal 3

+City terminals

 Until 2019, a check-in facility was operated in downtown Abu Dhabi, for travelers who wanted to check in at the downtown city centre before they travelled to the airport.
 This facility, known as the City Terminal, resembled an airport terminal building with lounge and transport facilities.
 After having checked in at the City Terminal, travellers could arrive at the airport just one hour before the departure of their flight.
 A further check-in facility was operated by Etihad Airways at the Etihad Travel Mall on the outskirts of Dubai near Noor Bank metro station.

 Facilities

 US border preclearance

 Zayed International Airport has had United States border preclearance facilities since 26 January 2014, the only airport in the Middle East to have such a facility.
 Passengers on select flights to the United States are processed for entry before they board their flight so that when they arrive in the U.S. they are treated as domestic arrivals.
-Since October 31, 2024, preclearence is available on all Etihad flights to the United States in the new US Preclearance Facility in Terminal A. This facility is similar to those in selected Canadian, Caribbean and Irish airports.
+Since 31 October 2024, preclearence is available on all Etihad flights to the United States in the new US Preclearance Facility in Terminal A. This facility is similar to those in selected Canadian, Caribbean and Irish airports.